graniet/llm/src/backends/aws/quickstart.md

 # Quick Start Guide - AWS Bedrock Backend

-Get up and running with the AWS Bedrock backend in 5 minutes!

 ## Prerequisites

-- Rust 1.70 or later
 - AWS account with Bedrock access
 - AWS credentials configured